WhiteeRabbit/fake_file_resizer/README.md

 # fake_file_resizer 📏

 <h2>With help of this app you can easily change your file's size as you wanted!</h2>
+<h4>In one word this app generates new app from yours and makes new app's size just like you wanted!</h4>

 ```bash
 Download python in your system.